Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 <div class="absolute top-6 right-8 font-mono text-xs uppercase tracking-widest">Field</div>

 </section>Don't: animate the number counting up from zero.
-The count-up animation is a slop tell — it appears in roughly forty percent of generated stat blocks.
+The count-up is a slop tell — it appears in roughly forty percent of generated stat blocks.
 The number should land.
 It already happened.
 Showing it appear devalues it.

 14. The Marginalia Hero

 A hero designed around the margins.
-The main column of headline copy sits in the standard reading column, but the real interest is in the marginalia: small annotations, dates, marginal notes, footnote-style commentary in the left or right margin, in a smaller and lighter type face.
+The main column of headline copy sits in the standard reading column, but the real interest is in the marginalia: small annotations, dates, footnote-style commentary in the left or right margin, in a smaller and lighter face.
 The page reads like a hand-annotated draft of itself — the marginal notes are part of the design.

 <section class="grid grid-cols-[200px_1fr_200px] gap-8 px-12 py-24 max-w-6xl mx-auto">